Due to budget cuts, SDSU has suspended the Master’s (PhD) program in Sociology for the time being.

 - Students receive intensive and extensive classroom and practical training in teaching in-class and online courses at the college/university level.

-·Students receive intensive and extensive classroom and practical training in applied and public sociology.
+- Students receive intensive and extensive classroom and practical training in applied and public sociology.

 - Students acquire the skills to engage in the scholarship of teaching and learning (SoTL), so they can determine the extent to which their instruction makes a difference in their students’ academic development.

 - Students receive a solid grounding in the core areas of sociological theory and both qualitative and quantitative research methods.

 - Students develop research and practice and/or teaching expertise in a sociological emphasis area.

 Students in this concentration can focus solely on Population Studies, which provides students with opportunity for applied sociological practice.
 Students will experience application of theory and method to “real world” local, national, or international issues.
 Coursework in the program offers a robust exploration of both theory and method to address demographic sociological issues.

 The Community and Environment Concentration is designed for students interested in applied sociology related to community, rural development, and environmental sociology contexts.
 The sociology of community and environmental issues is inextricably linked, going back to the advent of rural and natural resource sociology over 100 years ago.

-sociological practice that embodies inclusive practices.
+This concentration focuses on helping students develop a critical understanding of the sources and implications of forms of inequality by examination of various theoretical approaches to understanding inequalities and intersectionality with emphasis on the importance of studying diverse cultures and building sociological practice that embodies inclusive practices.
 Students will also have the opportunity to study current approaches to understanding how inequality is embedded in economic, justice, and social institutions and systems which result in different outcomes for diverse populations.
 Students focusing on this concentration will develop research questions and research designs to address these issues, conduct research, and participate in related projects.
 These projects address injustice, inclusion, and inequality or involve preparing course materials that critically address injustice, inclusion, and inequality.